andypiper/my-glitch-in-bio/NOTES.md

 - refactor the SVGs out from the `social` template to make it cleaner
 - twemoji plugin (scratchpad below, but as this is, it messes with alignment)
   - nice to have because it means you have the same emoji on all platforms
-  - could also just put them in as images in the list items *shrug*
+  - could also just put them in as images in the list items _shrug_
   - also twemoji are CC BY-4.0 -> attribution req'd if used
+- podcast / audio player plugin to unfold from the Podcast button? listed in page?
+  - could point to latest episode in podcast RSS
+- make the `avatarImageAlt` a mouseover effect?

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)

+I was thinking about embedding YT content etc but want to keep it simple

+## Code scratchpad

 ```
 <!-- twemoji -->